kimwalisch/primecount/README.md

 below an integer x&nbsp;<&nbsp;2<sup>63</sup> using fast implementations of the prime counting function pi(x).
 So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias-Miller-Odlyzko algorithm.
-All implementations are parallelized using OpenMP.
+All implementations have been parallelized using OpenMP.

 ### Algorithms and complexity